mirko-sommer/homeassistant-rnv/README.md

 It allows you to monitor upcoming departures for RNV stations, with optional filtering by **platform** and **line**.
 Each configured station is represented as a device with separate entities for the **next three departures**.

+If you find this integration useful, I’d really appreciate a ⭐️.
+It helps others discover it!

 ## Obtain API Credentials